lsmucassi/js_full_course/7-hoisting/README.md

 `

 You can not access a variable before it's initialized or declared but you can use a variable that was initialized without declaration and declare it later

+When you use 'let' or 'const' hoisting will not apply, your code will give an error